brownplt/B2T2/CoreAPI.md

 ### Notes

-- `lr-plot` in CS111 Pyret has similar constraints on its inputs and outputs, so that function is not presented in this file.
+- `lr-plot` in CS111 Pyret has similar constraints on its inputs and outputs, so that function is not presented here.

 ## `pieChart :: t:Table * c1:ColName * c2:ColName -> i:Image`